harryziyuhe/amberharrywedding/PLAN.md

 ## Summary

 This site is a multi-page editorial wedding website built as static HTML and CSS with minimal vanilla JavaScript.
-The current scope includes `Schedule`, `Travel`, `Things to Do`, `FAQ`, and `Registry` pages, all tied together by a shared visual system, primary navigation, refined typography, page-specific photography, and an asset-light artistic direction using CSS atmosphere, inline SVG icons, curated images, and a homepage lead video.
-The FAQ page now uses foldable disclosure rows so guests can open only the details they need, and page photography is presented with a compact but aggressive gradient-based transition treatment so the images' built-in white fade dissolves into the warmer page background without reading as a border or washing out nearby text.
-The homepage video is the only full-bleed element, spans the full viewport width, and begins at the top edge of the page while the navigation floats above it.
+The current scope includes `Schedule`, `Travel`, `Things to Do`, `RSVP`, `FAQ`, and `Registry` pages, all tied together by a shared visual system, primary navigation, refined typography, page-specific photography, and an asset-light artistic direction using CSS atmosphere, inline SVG icons, curated images, a homepage lead video, and a thin dynamic RSVP layer powered by Netlify Functions.
+The FAQ page now uses foldable disclosure rows so guests can open only the details they need, page photography is presented with a compact but aggressive gradient-based transition treatment so the images' built-in white fade dissolves into the warmer page background without reading as a border or washing out nearby text, and the RSVP experience keeps the site mostly static by confining all dynamic guest interaction to a single page backed by a lightweight hosted database.

 ## Key Changes

 - Global design system:
   - Use `Playfair Display` for headings and `Inter` for supporting text
   - Maintain a centered column layout with restrained spacing, warm neutrals, muted coastal accents, and a lighter editorial fixed nav
-  - Keep `FAQ` in the main navigation alongside `Schedule`, `Travel`, `Things to Do`, and `Registry`
+  - Keep `RSVP` and `FAQ` in the main navigation alongside `Schedule`, `Travel`, `Things to Do`, and `Registry`
   - Standardize navbar typography site-wide with the decorative/script-style brand treatment preserved and all navigation links set in one supporting font
   - Mix CSS gradients, soft decorative shapes, glassy surfaces, inline SVG icons, and curated page photography
   - Use a shared editorial image treatment with natural image height and a compact but more aggressive white-to-transparent surround that softens the image boundary without spreading too far into nearby content